Circles

 What is a Chord in a Circle?

-What are the Major Parts of a Circle?
+What are the 8 Parts of a Circle?

 What is the Circumference of a Circle?

-The circumference of a circle is defined as the linear distance around its boundary or we can say, if a circle is opened to form a straight line, then the length of that line will be the circle's circumference.
+The circumference of a circle is the total length of its boundary.
+In other words, if a circle is opened to form a straight line, then the length of that line is considered to be the circumference of the circle.

 What are the Properties of Circles?

-- The two circles with equal radius are congruent in nature.
+- Two circles with equal radii are congruent in nature.

 - The diameter is the longest chord of a circle and it divides the circle into two equal parts.